-Policies and programs have the ability to dramatically change the landscape for zero energy buildings.
-There is an increasing market interest in zero energy, and policies and programs can foster and grow that interest through leadership, direct support, and the reduction of risks and uncertainties.
-States and cities are taking the lead on implementing mandatory zero energy policies.
-Many leading state and local governments are working to pursue goals via methods ranging from standards imposed on government buildings, to codes regulating all new construction within the state.
+Policies, plans, programs, and energy codes can dramatically change the landscape for zero energy buildings.
+There is increasing market interest in zero energy, and policies and programs can foster and grow that interest through leadership, direct support, and the reduction of risks and uncertainties.
+Some states and cities are implementing mandatory zero energy policies.
+Leading state and local governments are working to pursue goals via methods ranging from standards imposed on government buildings, to codes regulating all new construction within the state.
 National leaders include California, Washington State, New York, Massachusetts, and Vermont.
-Building policies for the federal government within agencies have also made large strides in recognizing the importance of zero energy and working toward this goal.
+Building policies for agencies within the federal government have also made large strides in recognizing the importance of zero energy and working toward this goal.
 Aggressive targets for building energy use at all levels encourage architects and engineers to design for zero energy.

 POLICIES & GOALS